 I graduated with a B.S. in applied mathematics from UCLA in 2020, and I am now a PhD student and presidential scholar in the computational social science program at George Mason University (Computational and Data Sciences department).
 My interests are in using data, networks, GIS, and computational approaches to study urban systems as well as social problems pertaining to cities.
 I am also keen on developing computational tools to help other scientists do their work.

 If inclined, you can read more about some of the things I have done and what I am currently doing below.

 Connect with me:

 In the past, I worked on networks-related project such as a co-evolving bounded confidence model for opinion dynamics on networks with a focus on homophilic rewiring (preprint here).
 I am grateful to have received guidance from Professor Mason Porter and Dr. Michelle Feng for this project.
 I also worked with collaborators on the mathematics of diversity and intersectionality at the Institute for the Quantitative Study of Inclusion, Diversity, and Equity (QSIDE).

-My research interests draw from many fields, so I take courses from many disciplines at GMU ranging from computational social science and complexity theory, geography, economics, networks, to urban planning.
+My research interests draw from many fields, so I take courses from many disciplines at GMU ranging from computational social science and complexity theory, geography, economics, networks, to urban planning and public policy.
 I am very fortunate to be taking some of these courses with professors who are pushing their respective fields, e.g. Dr. Rob Axtell and my advisor.

 At UCLA, I tried to take as many courses as I can in math of data science and modeling, and get involved in a reading program or independent research.
 During my undergrad I gave three machine learning presentations on my independent studies.
 (If this sounds like it might be of interest to you, you can see them here.)

 I also received sponsorship from UCLA to participate in COMAP’s Mathematical/Interdisciplinary Contest in Modeling in March 2020.